 Mortgage vs Charge

 A mortgage is a type of security interest used to secure a loan to purchase property.
 When a borrower takes out a mortgage, they pledge the property as collateral for the loan.
-A charge is a type of security interest that can be used to secure any type of debt or obligation.
+A charge is a type of security interest that can be used to secure any debt or obligation.
 Unlike a mortgage, a charge does not involve pledging a specific property as collateral.

 If the property is immovable, it becomes a Mortgage; if the property is moveable, it becomes a pledge.